 Praxis Guitars LLC was founded in 2011 by Andrew Benson to explore the concept of open source guitars.
 The dream goes back to 2005, when Andrew wondered what would happen if people shared guitar designs openly, and could fabricate them with automated machinery.

 Praxis Guitars originated at Club Workshop, a hackerspace in Denver, where the equipment required could be rented for a low monthly fee.
 After a year of prototyping different designs, Andrew took the project to the Bay Area Maker Faire in 2011.

 The Kimura Gumo was carved by hand in 2013 to provide a test bed for digitally capable guitars.
 The guitar has undergone many different changes to scope and hardware, evolving over the years.
-This guitar was the basis for the “Wizard Class” of guitars offered during the next kickstarter, which also failed.
+This guitar was the basis for the “Wizard Class” of guitars offered during the next kickstarter, which also did not reach funding.

-Not long after the second failed kickstarter, Andrew was divorced and homeless living in his van.
+Not long after the second kickstarter, Andrew was homeless and living in his van.
 During that time, Praxis Guitars kept moving forward, with a custom CNC built in a friend’s garage.
-A musician who had heard about the project and was sad to see it fail donated enough money to finish the CNC.

 It took several years to scavenge and purchase the parts to build the first CNC.
 The first iteration of the machine had trouble with precision, and so it upgraded itself with some scrap aluminum.

 Praxis Guitars has been bootstrapping itself ever since, recently acquiring a potentially permanent home for the business in Denver, CO.
 Feel free to browse the instrument archive as well.